romerolrocha/reactnd-project-myreads/README.md

 This application makes use of some third-part licenced components and respects all rights reserved.
 See more at [LICENSE](LICENSE)

 ## Contributing
 The files in this repository are created for Udacity's 'React Nanodegree Course'.
-Its purpose is only academic, intending to meet the requirements of PART ONE's project, 'MyReads'.
+Its purpose is only academic, intending to meet the requirements of project 'MyReads'.
 Any further contribution is unlikely to be merged.